Stencyl/stencylpedia/chapter-11/ads.md

 ## Tips

 #### Avoid covering up the screen
-When ads are displayed, they will cover up a small part of the screen.
-You should avoid displaying crucial game elements under an ad, such as HUD elements.
+When banner ads are displayed, they will cover up a small part of the screen.
+You should avoid displaying crucial game elements under a banner ad, such as HUD elements.

 The **height of mobile ad** block (under Game > Mobile) provides the height, so you can lay your game out accordingly.